volojs/volo/README.md

 ## Usage

-volo.js can use GitHub to retrieve code, so one of the core concepts when using it is understanding **user/repo** for archive names.
+volo can use GitHub to retrieve code, so one of the core concepts when using it is understanding **user/repo** for archive names.
 See the [add doc](https://github.com/volojs/volo/blob/master/volo/add/doc.md) for more info on the types of archive names to use.